HandsOnDevOpsTraining/jenkins/sonarqube/integrate_sonar_with_jenkins.md

 ### On Jenkins server

 1. Install SonarQube Scanner for Jenkins plugin
+2. Create credentails that will be used in step 3 below
+   - Goto Dashboard -> Manage Jenkins -> "Manage Credentials"
-2. Configure SonarQube credentials
+3. Configure SonarQube credentials
-   - Add SonarQube to jenkins "configure system"
+   - Add SonarQube Server in
-3. Install Maven
-   - apt-get install maven
+   -- Goto Dashboard -> Manage Jenkins -> "Configure System"
 4. Run Pipeline job
    - Use help of chatgpt to create a pipeline script
    - E.g. create a jenkins pipeline script for cloning code from github, building java code using maven and run sonar qube using mvn sonar using project key, name and secret

 ## 🧹 CleanUp